Barista FIRE Calculator

 The sequence-of-returns insurance

 Barista FIRE provides strong structural protection against sequence-of-returns risk.
-If markets drop 30% in the first 3 years of retirement, a pure-FIRE retiree is at serious risk of portfolio depletion.
+If markets drop 30% in the first 3 years of retirement, a pure-FIRE retiree faces serious portfolio depletion risk.
 A Barista FIRE retiree can increase hours during the downturn to reduce portfolio withdrawals, effectively stretching the portfolio through bad markets.
 This flexibility isn't available to pure-FIRE retirees without returning to full-time work — which is much harder than adjusting part-time hours.

 What the calculator shows